WooMinecraft/WooMinecraft/README.md

 WordPress side of things, we allow you to specify commands for product variations, general product commands, and resending of donations at any time.
 ![WooMinecraft Logo](https://raw.githubusercontent.com/WooMinecraft/WooMinecraft/dev-nightly/src/main/resources/wmc-logo.jpg)

+## Mojang Guidelines
+Since this plugin is GPL and entirely opensource, we cannot be sure how you will use this.
+However, when providing 'donation' options, you are still considered a
+`commercial` entity and therefore are bound to the [Mojang Commercial Usage Guidelines](https://account.mojang.com/terms#commercial)

 ### WordPress Plugin
 You'll need the WordPress plugin for this MC Plugin to work - you can [get it here](https://github.com/WooMinecraft/woominecraft-wp).